 How many times do you get to the closing table to have the buyer question the “optional” title insurance charged to them?
 And reasonably so.
 Any buyer doing their due diligence needs to know what they are covered for in case they ever need it.
-It is important that you be able to succinctly explain to them how the charge is worth avoiding the risk.
-Here are the high points of owner’s title insurance that I sum up at the closing table.
+It is important that you be able to clearly explain to them how the charge is worth avoiding the risk.

 - Every conventional lender requires that the buyer purchase title insurance for them.
 Every mortgage lender or bank requires that the buyer purchase title insurance for them as part of his or her closing costs, so this may be a sign that they should purchase coverage for themselves.
 Claims obviously happen enough that the mortgage lending industry has found title insurance necessary to protect their investment.
 This is the buyer’s investment too and should protect themselves.